subhankardas2000/Power-BI-Sales-Dashboard/README.md

-# Power-BI-Sales-Dashboard
-Sales Dashboard for Pahari Home Solutions Private Limited using Power BI

-# Pahari Home Solutions Private Limited - Sales Dashboard
+# Pahari Home Solutions Private Limited - Power-BI-Sales-Dashboard

 This repository contains sample data for creating a sales dashboard using Power BI for Pahari Home Solutions Private Limited.
 The data is organized in two Excel files: `updated_demo_orders.xlsx` and `demo_sales.xlsx`.